Fast convergence to non-isolated minima: four equivalent conditions for $\mathrm{C}^2$ functions: Aiming for superlinear convergence

 The point $x_k$ and radius $\Delta_k$ are then updated depending on how good the model is, as measured by the ratio

 (If the denominator is zero, we let $\rtrrho_k = 1$.)
 Specifically, given parameters $\rtrrho' \in \interval[open]{0}{\frac{1}{4}}$ and $\bar\Delta > 0$, the update rules for the state are

 \paragraph{Shortcomings of trust-region with exact subproblem solver.} There exist algorithms to efficiently solve the subproblem exactly (up to some accuracy).
 Can we provide strong guarantees in the presence of non-isolated minima using an exact subproblem solver?
+Assume for simplicity that $\linearmap_k = \hess \mfc(x_k)$.
 We recall~\cite[Thm.~4.1]{nocedal2006numerical} that a vector $s \in \tangent_{x_k}\manifold$ is a global solution of the subproblem~\eqref{eq:rtr-subproblem} if and only if $\|s\| \leq \Delta_k$ and there exists a scalar $\lambda \geq 0$ such that

-As mentioned in~\citep{wojtowytsch2021stochastic,wojtowytsch2021stochastic2,liu2022loss}, if $\mfc$ is convex in a neighborhood of $\optpoint$ then $\optimalset$ is locally convex, hence affine.
+As mentioned in~\citep{wojtowytsch2023stochastic,wojtowytsch2024stochastic,liu2022loss}, if $\mfc$ is convex in a neighborhood of $\optpoint$ then $\optimalset$ is locally convex, hence affine.
 Assuming that $\optimalset$ is not flat around $\optpoint$, it follows that $\hess \mfc$ must have a negative eigenvalue in any neighborhood of $\optpoint$.
-Consequently, we can arrange for an iterate $x_k$ to be arbitrarily close to $\optpoint$ and for $\hess \mfc(x_k)$ to have a negative eigenvalue.
-From~\eqref{eq:tr-subproblem-optimality}, this implies $\lambda > 0$ and hence $\|s\| = \Delta_k$, meaning that $s$ is at the border of the trust region.
-Consequently, we cannot hope to show a capture result in the same vein as Corollary~\ref{cor:capture-to-single-point} for this algorithm.
-Indeed, given an initial radius $\Delta_0 > 0$, we can design a cost function with a non-isolated minimum $\optpoint$ such that, even if $x_0$ is arbitrarily close to $\optpoint$, the next iterate is far away. \TODOF{maybe justify that by saying we'd arrange for the function value there to lead to a step acceptance.
-I think we don't need to justify it here (because the cost function is abstract here).
-We do justify it in the concrete example that follows.}
+Consider an iterate $x_k$ close to $\optpoint$, and for which $\hess \mfc(x_k)$ has a negative eigenvalue.
+Conditions~\eqref{eq:tr-subproblem-optimality} imply $\lambda > 0$ and hence $\|s\| = \Delta_k$, meaning that $s$ is at the border of the trust region.
+Consequently, even if $x_0$ is arbitrarily close to $\optpoint$, we can arrange for the next iterate to be far away (if the radius $\Delta_0$ is large).
+This shows that capture results such as Corollary~\ref{cor:capture-to-single-point} fail for this algorithm.